hoodsy/styleguide_temp/README.md

 For example:
 ```
-app/uidesign/modules/components/buttons/
+app/uidesign/components/buttons/
-app/uidesign/modules/components/buttons/primary/
+app/uidesign/components/buttons/primary/
 ```
 Inside your new section/subsection folder you will find partial HTML and Markdown files that will be embedded in your new section:
 ```
 example.html
 <tabname>.md
 ```
 The **example.html** file will be rendered as the example for all of your tabs when editing in UI Design.
-Marketing has a more flexible template system in which you are given an html template per tab, similar to your markdown files.
+Marketing has a more flexible template system in which you are given an HTML template per tab, similar to your Markdown files.
 Simply edit these HTML and Markdown partials, and they will be piped into your section!

-Also, feel free to add stylesheets for your templates inside your section folder, but note that when using scss your stylesheet **must be included** in the state's index stylesheet:
+Also, feel free to add stylesheets for your templates inside your section folder, but note that when using SCSS your stylesheet **must be included** in the state's index stylesheet:
 ```
 app/uidesign/_index.scss
 ```